-- i.
-Share/match data from other programs (e.g., TANF program, Child and Adult Care Food Program, Food and Nutrition Service (FNS), Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration, Public Assistance Reporting Information System (PARIS)). - Describe the activities and the results of these activities: A cross-check of TANF data utilizing interfaced systems is conducted to identify matching records. - ☐ ii.
+☑ i.
+Share/match data from other programs (e.g., TANF program, Child and Adult Care Food Program, Food and Nutrition Service (FNS), Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration, Public Assistance Reporting Information System (PARIS)).

+A cross-check between TANF data and the Lead Agency's EPICS data system is performed to identify matching records.

+ii.
 Run system reports that flag errors (include types).

-Describe the activities and the results of these activities: ECECD runs system reports that identify unintentional or intentional program violations by audits on 100 % of the child care assistance payments prior to releasing any payments.
+ECECD runs system reports that identify unintentional or intentional program violations by audits on 100% of the child care assistance payments prior to releasing any payments.
 The following are methods used in conducting the payment audits: (1) The generation of exception reports which identify all duplicate payments and all payments over a set dollar amount.
-The exception report identifies any duplicate payments for the same child, same provider, and same service month.
-The report compares any payments paid in the past with the current payment requests based on service data and child.
+The exception report identifies any duplicate payments for the same child, same provider and same service month.
+The report compares any payments paid out in the past with the current payment requests based on service data and child.
 (2) EPICS only allows for one payment per service month per provider and child.
-This ensures that a particular payment cannot exceed the highest differential payment.
+This ensures that a particular payment can not exceed the highest differential payment.
 (3) Any payments that are questionable through the audit process using the exception report are reviewed with the child care program supervisors, and if verified, supervisor approval is granted.
 If a payment is not approved the payment will be pulled for non-payment.
 (4) Excel tools are also used to cross check and validate that the calculated payments are correct and accurate.
-(5) ECECD generates a number of other monthly and weekly reports from which major fluctuations in trends can be identified in addition to individual administrative errors.
+(5) A number of other monthly and weekly reports are generated from which major fluctuations in trends and individual administrative errors can be identified.

-☐ iii.
-Review enrollment documents and attendance or billing records.
+☑ iii.
+Review enrollment documents and attendance or billing records from making administrative errors